 Backward compatibility is a valuable property, but the FHIM is modeling the future state, and will not be constrained to current patterns where those patterns don’t meet requirements.

 Where backward compatibility can be achieved without compromising other design principles, it will be supported.

+Discuss CLIA use cases

 Mixing systems